lexicongovernance/pluraltools-backend/.processes/getting-started.md

 ## Getting started

-After following the steps in the [installation guide](./installation.md), you can start using the tool in action by following these steps:
+After following the steps in the [self-host](./self-host.md), you can start using the tool in action by following these steps:

 1. Run seed data to populate the database with initial data: